jitenss/bookstore/README.md

 5. GET /media_coverage_books/search
     - Used to search a book based on ISBN given in the media coverage search.
 6. PUT /inventory/{id}
-    - Used to update the inventory of the book based on the id given.
+    - Used to update the quantity of the book based on the id given.

 Curls for APIs can be imported from the given Postman Collection: https://www.getpostman.com/collections/77fb63b3e0595197461d